 Prior to becoming a full-time therapist I was a college pastor at Bel Air Presbyterian Church in Los Angeles serving primarily on the campuses of UCLA, USC, LMU and with a large number of young adults from the entertainment community in and around Los Angeles.
 And I spent three years serving on staff at Highland Park Presbyterian Church in Dallas, TX where I was primarily responsible to care for the youth staff, provide crisis counseling for students and families in the youth department, and teach bi-monthly parenting classes for parents of youth.

-In my practice I work with a wide variety of people, but I most frequently work with couples who are struggling with relational issues, men who find themselves stuck in life (one of the reasons I wrote What it Means to be a Man: God’s Design for Us in a World Full of Extremes, young adults who are struggling with issues of transitions and identity, and adolescents who are struggling with issues in school and at home.
+In my practice I work with a wide variety of people, but I most frequently work with couples who are struggling with relational issues, men who find themselves stuck in life (one of the reasons I wrote What it Means to be a Man: God’s Design for Us in a World Full of Extremes, and families who are struggling with relational issues and transitions in school and at home.